glorantq/notion-exporter/README.md

 Once all this setup is done, you can move on to configuring this tool.
 There are two ways to go about this: using the command-line interface, or creating a configuration file.
 While you can use the command-line interface, it's recommended to create a configuration file instead, and this is what I will be writing about here.
+If you really want to use the CLI, run the program with `--help` to see all available options.

 A sample configuration file looks like this:
 ```toml